syrjs/core/docsmd/getting_started.md

 syr init ProjectName
 ```

 Syr will generate a base at `src/index/js`.
-To launch this file, simply run
+To launch this file, simply run the following command from the base of your project.

 ```bash
 syr watch
 ```

-This starts the Webpack Dev Server.
+This command starts the Webpack Dev Server.
 Open the Syr iOS Sample Project, located at `ios/SyrNativeSample.xcodeproj` and simply press play.
 The sample project will connect to the Webpack Server, and begin executing your application.

 ## Cocoapods